G.729 and G.723.1 codecs for Asterisk open source PBX

 file convert command.
 Build it with supplied

-build-astconv.sh script against Asterisk 1.8 or later. astconv uses codec_*.so modules directly to perform the conversion.
-You need codec module that was compiled against same Asterisk version the astconv was built against.
+build-astconv.sh script against Asterisk 1.8 or later. astconv loads codec_*.so modules directly to perform the conversion.
+Use codec module that was compiled against same Asterisk version the astconv was built against.

 The translation result could be used to: (a) confirm the codec is working properly; (b) prepare voice-mail prompts, for example: